dballinari/GoogleTrends-Scraper/readme.md

 The scraper opens the GoogleTrends web-page and runs the search.
 In order to obtain the data, the download-button is pressed and a csv-file containing the trends is downloaded.
 The data is then loaded into Python as a `pandas.DataFrame` object.

 GoogleTrends limits the range of consecutive daily observations displayed.
 For this reason, the scraper divides the total time range is sub-periods and downloads the data separately for each of them.
-In order to combine the data to a single time series, each sub-period has one or more overlapping day with the subsequent sub-period (the number of overlapping days can be defined with the input `n_overlap`).
+In order to combine the data to a single time series, we download the data for the entire sample which will be at a lower frequency (weekly or monthly) and use this information to re-scale the daily trends collected in sub-periods.
+More precisely, for each sub-group, we aggregate the data to the lower frequency and build a ratio between the data for the entire sample and the sub-period data.
+The rescaling factor is then defined as the median of these ratios over the given sub-period.

-Two sub-periods are then combined by multiplying the observations of the second time period by a factor defined as the median ratio between the last `n_overlap`-observations of the first window and the first `n_overlap`-observations of the second time window.
+Note that, theoretically, over a single sub-period, the ratio should be constant.
+However, do to the fact that the trends are always based on a random sample, this holds not true.
+That is why, we define the factor as the median of the ratios.